 Here are just a few things that vets suggest all good dry dog food should contain:

 This is a bit of a general list, and you’ll likely find all of the above in most kibble.
-If you’d like to read about a high protein diet for dogs then check out this page.
 However, dogs are also going to benefit from complex ingredients and a balanced diet, just like the rest of us.
 If you cannot share meat and vegetables with your pets in the way you do for your family, then finding a good balance in dry kibble is certainly the next best thing.

 Pet Food Pitfalls